 The program is designed for low-income and medically underserved populations, and participants will be selected from patients who access services at BHS' many facilities.

 Founded in 2002, the Canyon Ranch Institute is a nonprofit organization associated with Canyon Ranch Resort, which operates facilities in both Lenox and Arizona.
-The Lenox resort opened in 1989.

 Unlike traditional medical and health care programs, the Canyon Ranch Institute Life Enhancement Program is a 40-hour program that offers participants a varied approach to fitness and stress management activities, food preparation demonstrations, grocery shopping trips, and individual planning sessions designed for the participants to set health-related goals intended to prevent, diagnose and address chronic diseases.